jackwatters45/odin-book-backend/README.md

 # Odin Book Backend

-## Next

-- make sure tests are up to date

 ## Should implement at some point

 - actuakky save profile img from google (maybe others but google is giving 403 occasionally)